 • Mrs. Rittmann said she has a unique perspective, having been a student here, working for the district and now having kids in the schools.
-A community without a good school system doesn't have much of a future, she said, and we need to keep our schools strong and
+A community without a good school system doesn't have appointed on Monday, will be up much of a future, she said, and we at that time. need to keep our schools strong and keep growing.